-1. Definition of Seniority: Seniority means a permanent employee's length of uninterrupted service with the employing campus in the bargaining unit.
-The seniority date for all permanent employees shall be the most recent date of hire in the bargaining unit.
-Seniority shall be revoked upon termination, permanent layoff, permanent transfer or promotion out of the bargaining unit, discharge for cause or retirement.
-Seniority is not transferable between campus units of the university system nor between the bargaining units.
+1. Definition of Seniority

+Seniority means a permanent employee's length of continuous service with the employing campus in any position covered by this agreement.
+The seniority date for all permanent employees shall be the most recent date of hire in a bargaining unit position.
+Seniority shall be revoked upon termination, permanent transfer out of the bargaining unit, exhaustion of the one (1) year right to recall, discharge for cause, or retirement.
+Seniority is not transferable between campus units of the University System nor between bargaining units.

+2. Seniority Rights

-2. Seniority Rights: The right of seniority may be exercised by the employee with regard to layoffs, recalls to employment and employment preference.
-Both layoffs and recalls to employment shall be in order of seniority within a classification as long as the retained employees have the required skills and related qualifications.
-The employee last hired will be the first released and the last employee released will be the first rehired.
-Where qualifications of applicants for any position are equal in other respects, an employee with seniority shall prevail.
-Seniority is not transferable between units of the Montana University System or between the Museum of the Rockies department at Montana State University and other Montana State University departments.
+The right of seniority may be exercised by the employee with regard to layoffs, recalls to employment and the employment preference.
+Both layoffs and recalls to employment shall be in order of seniority within a classification as long as employees are qualified to do the job.
+Selection of employees for layoff must in all cases be based solely on seniority and qualifications.
+If a layoff is going to occur and may affect someone other than the least senior employee(s) the employer will meet with the bargaining agent to discuss the layoff and possible alternatives prior to the layoff.
+Where qualifications of applicants for any position are equal an employee with seniority shall prevail.